januz1412/PlatoRepo/README.md

 # PlatoRepo
-a set of utility to dig data in the Pato CAM test repository
+a set of utility to dig data in the Plato CAM test repository